TN Guv calls for upholding civilisational ideals and constitutional values | Politics

 - India

-Tamil Nadu Governor Banwarilal Purohit on Saturday extended his 75th Independence Day greetings to the people of the state and called for upholding the country’s civilisational ideals and constitutional values.
+Tamil Nadu Governor Banwarilal Purohit and Chief Minister M K Stalin on Saturday extended their 75th Independence Day greetings to the people of the state, with the former calling for upholding the country’s civilisational ideals and constitutional values.

+In his message on the eve of the Independence Day, Purohit extended his warm greetings and good wishes to the people of Tamil Nadu on the ''joyous occasion of our 75th Independence Day.''
+Stalin said the freedom fighters had given their sweat and blood to get independence from the British rulers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)